 so that I may carry out what is truly your holy will.

-Now for most of us, this prayer would end there, but in the case of Saint Francis, according to legend, the figure on the crucifix, responded, and spoke these words to Francis:
+This prayer would have concluded there, according to legend, the figure on the crucifix, responded to Francis and spoke these words:

-This Lent, we too have a task of responding to the Lord, by repairing and even reviving our homes and hearts, for the sake of his gospel of love.
+We have a task of responding to the Lord, by repairing and reviving our homes and hearts, for the sake of his gospel.